sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 (typically done only for GitHub Enterprise).
 If `allowSignup` is `false`, a user can sign in through GitHub only if an account with the same verified email already exists.
 If none exists, a site admin must create one explicitly.

+> WARNING: If `allowSignup` is set to `true`, anyone with access to both your Sourcegraph instance and your Github url are able to gain access.
+In particular, if url is set to `https://github.com`, this means that anyone with a Github account could log in to your Sourcegraph instance.
+Make sure to also configure the `allowOrgs` field described below to limit signups to your org, or limit public access to your Sourcegraph instance via IP restrictions / VPN.
+For assistance, contact support.

 The `allowOrgs` fields restricts logins to members of the specified GitHub organizations.
 Existing user sessions are **not invalidated**.
 Only new logins after this setting is changed are affected.